|

 This Wrox guide shows Flash developers how to create native applications for Android and iPhone mobile devices using Flash.
 Packed with practical examples, it shows how to build a variety of apps and integrate them with core mobile services such as Accelerometer, GPS, Photo Library,and more.

-* Shows how to design a user interface optimized for Android and iOS and offers plenty of examples for building native Android and iPhone apps with Flash, migrating existing Flash media, testing and debugging applications, and more
+* Offers Flash developers the tools to create apps for the Android and iPhone mobile devices * Shows how to design a user interface optimized for Android and iOS and offers plenty of examples for building native Android and iPhone apps with Flash, migrating existing Flash media, testing and debugging applications, and more * Helps you understand ways to work with files on Android and iOS

 Android Development with Flash

 The Android operating system works on phones that combine a camera, Web browser, e-mail, GPS, and mapping tool into a single accessible pocket-sized unit, and can function on computers, as well.
 Aimed at visual learners and packed with hundreds of screen shots, this guide brings Flash developers up to speed on the necessary factors to take into account when developing for this touch-based, mobile platform.
 Experienced Flash developer Julian Dolce escorts you through the process of creating applications for the Android OS using the Flash CS5 development platform and informs you of best practices to try as well as common pitfalls to avoid.
+Guides you step by step through the process of creating applications for the Android OS using Flash CS5 Explores the capabilities and limitations of developing apps for the Android OS Points out common pitfalls and teaches you best practices Features hundreds of screen shots to assist with visual learning

 Pragmatic Bookshelf Hello Android 2nd Edition Nov 2009 - Free eBook Pragmatic Bookshelf Hello Android 2nd Edition Nov 2009 - Download ebook Pragmatic Bookshelf Hello Android 2nd Edition Nov 2009 free